Skip to main content

 Tom Abbott

 Tom completed his undergraduate training at the University of Oxford, a PhD at QMUL, and undertook postgraduate clinical training in anaesthesia and perioperative medicine in the London School of Anaesthesia.
 The focus of Tom’s research is to improve the quality and quantity of life for patients having surgery, through epidemiological analysis of routinely collected data and clinical trials.
-His research interests include perioperative myocardial injury, sub-clinical cardiac failure, cardiopulmonary exercise testing, postoperative pulmonary complications and platform trials.
+He is the chief investigator of the PROTECT platform trial, the RESURGENT epidemiological study, and co-chief investigator of the SAPPHIRE study.

 PubMed - Google Scholar - Twitter Email